Geographic Exclusivity Policy

 Hosts of open tournaments (i.e., events that are not restricted to teams in a pre-existing league, a single city, or a single county) must purchase geographic exclusivity for the state in which the event is hosted.

-This means that the hypothetical California team, by going to New York, may be unable to attend a local tournament that is using the same set of questions.
-Similarly, it’s unlikely that they would attend the New York tournament in the first place since they would be able to attend a local tournament.
+This means that the hypothetical Indiana team, by going to Illinois, may be unable to attend a local tournament that is using the same set of questions.
+Similarly, it’s unlikely that they would attend the Illinois tournament in the first place since they would be able to attend a local tournament.
 Hosts request geographic exclusivity in order to allow them to run “regional” tournaments attended by many teams: Their attendance would go down if teams were forced to choose between their tournament and a closer one using the same set of questions.

 It is the responsibility of hosts to announce the name of the NAQT set that will be used at their tournaments and the responsibility of participating schools to make sure that they have not attended (and do not plan to attend) a second tournament using those questions.
 The list of packet sets used (or scheduled to be used) at all tournaments in the current school year is available on the NAQT website.
 NAQT has a full description of the various parties’ responsibilities in maintaining question security.

 All tournaments receive geographic exclusivity for the state in which they are hosted.

 There is a cost to requesting additional geographic exclusivity, however.
 Hosts must pay for at least ten teams from each additional state for which they have exclusivity.